 Boning works well with heavier fabrics that need extra support.
 For example, if someone wants to make a dress with a full skirt that doesn’t collapse, adding boning can create that effect.

-How to Stiffen Fabric: Use DIY Fabric Stiffeners
+How to Stiffen Fabric: 8 DIY Fabric Stiffeners

 With a mix of household items and a touch of creativity, DIY fabric stiffeners offer an affordable and customizable way to give your textiles rigidity.
-Discover how you can craft these solutions yourself in the sections below.
+Discover how you can craft these solutions yourself!

 Cornstarch is a great way to stiffen fabric at home.
 Mix it with water until it's smooth.
 Then, heat it in a pot until it gets thick.
 Spread this paste on your fabric and let it dry.